ForestAdmin/agent-nodejs/docs/deployment/deploying-your-changes.md

 Imagine you've pushed your branch onto your remote, but notice a slight change is still required in the layout.
 Then, simply use the Layout Editor from your remote!
 It'll play nicely with your branch's layout changes: any changes you make on your remote will also be deployed when you run `forest deploy`.

-You can also create a new branch with your remote environment as origin and do the same process explained above.
+You can also create a new branch with your remote environment as the origin and do the same process explained above.